Unifying framework for quantum simulation algorithms for time-dependent Hamiltonian dynamics: Introduction

-and $\h_k$ are operators on a finite-dimensional Hilbert space $\hbt$ with bounded norm.
-The time domain $\timedom$ can be either a 1D torus or simply $\Real$. \end{assume} Such an assumption is not very restrictive, e.g., for studying \DAS.
+and $\h_k$ are operators on a finite-dimensional Hilbert space $\hbt$ with bounded norm. {Though most algorithms discussed below only relies on the form \eqref{eqn::decompose} and the regularity assumption above, we remark that the choice \eqref{eqn::Hk} is also not} very restrictive, e.g., for studying \DAS.
 The Hamiltonian $H(t)$ with the form \eqref{eqn::Hk} belongs to the linear combination (LC) model.
 When we further assume that $\h_k$ are unitary, this becomes the linear combination of unitary model (LCU model).
 Notably, it is well-established that the LC model also encompasses the sparse Hamiltonian case, as shown in e.g., \cite{berry_efficient_2007,berry_time_dependent_2020}.